pytest-dev/pytest-bdd/README.rst

         pass

 There are no definitions of the steps in the test file.
-They were collected from the parent conftests.
+They were collected from the parent conftest.py.

 Using unicode in the feature files